Where are you located?

-Newport Institute accepts a wide range of insurance plans and provides a large array of financing options.
+Newport Institute works with most major insurance health plans to optimize access to care.
 We take great pride in the fact that we have a full-time, in-house team dedicated to supporting you and your loved ones through what can, at times, be a complicated financing process of securing insurance coverage.
-Schedule a complimentary call with one of our admissions experts to learn more about your coverage.
+Schedule a complimentary call with one of our Admissions experts to learn more about your coverage.

 What if my insurance isn’t accepted?

-Private pay is a viable option in the event that you do not have rehab insurance, or if your balance after insurance benefits adds up to something that you cannot afford.
+Private pay is a viable option in the event that you do not have insurance that covers behavioral healthcare, or if your balance after insurance benefits adds up to something that you cannot afford.
 We will work with you and your insurance provider to find a viable solution.
 Connecting you with the help you need, when you need it, is our top priority!

 Will my and my family’s confidentiality be protected?

 Will Newport Institute collaborate with my current therapist?